ksarkies/XBee-Acquisition/Development/XBee-node-test/README.md

 a directory somewhere where it can be referenced in the Makefile.
 Change the DIRAVR environment variable in Makefile to suit the location chosen.

-The makefile target is attiny841 by default.
-To use another target eg ATMega48.
+The makefile target is ATMega48 by default.
+To use another target eg ATTiny841.

 $ make MCU=attiny841

 K. Sarkies
-9 March 2016
+8 December 2016